open-contracting/standard/docs/guidance/map/pre-qualification.md

 ## Definitions

-The term ‘pre-qualification’ describes different types of multi-stage procedure:
+The term "pre-qualification" describes different types of multi-stage procedure:

 ### Pre-qualification with no limit on the number of qualified potential suppliers